Xiphurn/Sanke-AI-project/README.md

 1. main.py: Allows the user to choose between playing the game solo or launching the AI.

-2. game_solo.py: Implements the classic Snake game that can be played solo.
+2. game_solo.py: Implements the classic Snake game that can be played solo. (requires cleanup)

 3. game_class.py: The AI model that learns to play Snake.
+(Work in progress)

 # Requirements
 - Python 3.x